-In recent years, China has opened a staggering amount of subway lines in a remarkably short amount of time and, according to Reuters, numbers are only set to increase in the near future.
-Despite the impressive rate of expansion, not all Chinese subways are always so straightforward for foreigners to use.
-Below are some tips that will help business travelers avoid delays when using the subway in China.
+In recent years, China has opened up a staggering amount of new subway lines.
+According to Reuters, numbers are only set to increase in the near future.
+Despite the impressive rate of expansion, not all Chinese subways are always so straightforward for foreign visitors to use.
+Below are some tips that will help business travelers avoid delays when using the subways in China.

 Avoid Rush Hour At All Costs

-Although this can be said to be true of most subways, there are few rush hours in the world busier than those in China.
-In cities like Beijing, Shenzhen, and Shanghai, some stations become so congested that queues to enter build up outside the exits on street level.
-Those who do manage to get onto a train should expect to be packed so close together that there is no space to move and it can be a struggle to exit the train in time.
+Although this can be said for most subways, there are few rush hours in the world busier than those in China.
+In cities like Beijing, Shenzhen, and Shanghai, some stations become so congested that queues to enter the train build up as far as the exits on street level.
+Those who do manage to get onto a train should expect to be packed tighter than a sardine in a tin can.
+Commuters are often so close together that there is literally no space to move, it can also be a struggle to exit the train before the doors close.

-To understand just how busy the subway can become, watch this video during rush hour in Beijing.
-The trains are often overcrowded to the extent that not only passengers are not able to get on, but those trying to get off are pushed back inside the train.
+To understand just how busy the subway can be, watch this video taken during rush hour in Beijing.
+The trains are often overcrowded to the extent that not only are passengers not able to get on the train, but often those trying to get off are pushed back inside.

-If possible, it is recommended to avoid using the subway during rush hour, particularly in large cities like Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu and many more.
-The overpacked subway trains in those cities could be stressful for foreign business visitors and tourists.
-If it cannot be avoided to travel during rush hour, however, it is suggested to take another form of transport.
+If possible, it‘s always recommended to avoid using the subway during rush hour.
+This is particularly true for large cities like Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu and others.
+The overpacked subway trains in those cities could be very stressful for foreign business visitors and tourists.
+If you must travel during peak hours, we suggest you find another form of transport.

 Bring A Copy Of Your Passport

 It may seem excessive, but make sure to bring your passport before taking the subway, or at least a copy.
-It is not often that a foreigner will be asked to provide some identification, but it does happen on occasion and is more likely to occur at places like a subway station, where there are security checks already in place.
+It’s not often that a foreigner will be asked to provide some identification, but it does happen on occasion.
+It’s more likely to occur at places like a subway station, where there are security checks already in place.

 What many do instead is keep a photocopy of their passport and visa.
 It’s not even necessary to print it out.
-A clear photo on a phone will also suffice for most checks.
-If there is an international event going on or important government official in town, security is tightened.
-If you know you are going to be visiting during this time, then it is highly recommended to be extra vigilant in carrying identification.
+A clear photo on a phone will suffice for most checks.
+This is generally an issue if there is an international event going on or an important government official in town, security is tightened all over the city.
+If you know you are going to be visiting during this time, then it’s highly recommended to be extra vigilant in carrying identification.